nikic/nikic.github.com/_posts/2012-12-22-Cooperative-multitasking-using-coroutines-in-PHP.markdown

 }
 {% endhighlight %}

-The `waitingForRead` and `waitingForWrite` properties are just array containing the sockets to wait for and the tasks that are waiting for them.
+The `waitingForRead` and `waitingForWrite` properties are just arrays containing the sockets to wait for and the tasks that are waiting for them.
 The interesting part is the following method, which actually checks whether the sockets are ready and reschedules the respective tasks: